 pluck. productions in association with Park Theatre present the World Premiere of

 One hot summer evening the two couples have a get together.
-Sophie is desperate to meet Ali and even more desperate to rescue her friendship with Sarah.
-Sophie also wants to ask Sarah if she’ll take off her hijab for her wedding.
-A headscarf just won’t match the other bridesmaids and Sophie likes things to look right, to match.
-It’s all going well (ish) until Ali’s current wife, Aleesha turns up and demands he do his duty and respect their children’s happiness.
+Sophie is desperate to meet Ali and even more desperate to rescue her drifting friendship with Sarah.
+Sophie also wants to ask Sarah if she’ll take off her hijab for Sophie’s wedding - a headscarf ‘just won’t quite go’ with the other bridesmaids, and Sophie likes things to match.
+It’s all going well (ish) until an uninvited guest arrives with some news that turns the evening – and the couples’ lives - upside down.

 Alkaline is a play about faith, friendship and fear.
 A play about change, painful endings and new beginnings.
 Where does our duty lie?
 And do we ever dare to be different?

 Alkaline is an all round thought provoking, relevant and intense piece. ★★★★★ Fairy Powered Productions